How to Create an Automated Email Briefing in 2026: 9 Proven Steps

 - Set summary length limits (50-100 words per article)

-- Test different AI models—Claude excels at nuance, GPT-4 at structure
+- Test different AI models โ Claude excels at nuance, GPT-4 at structure

 Ready to automate your email briefings?
 Try AI-powered newsletter digests that save you 13+ hours every week.
+You get a personalized @mail.readless.app address, flexible digest timing, and AI summaries that surface what matters, without extra tabs or another app to install.

-Start Free Trial →5.
-Design Your Briefing Template
+5. Design Your Briefing Template

 Essential template sections: